In this guide, I’ll break down all Tesla Model S model years, revealing the top Tesla Model S years to buy and the worst years to avoid.

 For the Tesla Model S, 2021 and 2022 represent a period of transition and enhancement.
 These models introduced a substantial refresh of the Model S lineup, including updates to the exterior styling and a major interior overhaul.

-The refresh introduced a more potent and efficient heat pump, enhancing HVAC performance in various climates.
-The Plaid variant was announced, offering revolutionary performance, though it was more widely available in 2022.
+The refresh introduced a more powerful and efficient heat pump, enhancing HVAC performance in various climates.
+The Plaid variant was announced, offering groundbreaking performance, though it was more widely available in 2022.

 These years maintained high performance and range, with the Long Range model offering up to 405 miles per charge.

-Issues during these years included initial developmental pains with the infotainment system due to the updated processor and sporadic hardware-related recalls, such as those for the malfunction due to overheating CPU, loss of power steering, and diminished windshield defrosting.
+Issues during these years included initial developmental pains with the infotainment system due to the upgraded processor and occasional hardware-related recalls, such as those for the malfunction due to overheating CPU, loss of power steering, and diminished windshield defrosting.

-However, these issues were comparatively minor and addressed quickly, making these years an attractive option for those seeking the latest Model S features without the premium price of the newest models.
+However, these issues were relatively minor and addressed quickly, making these years an attractive option for those seeking the recent Model S features without the premium price of the newest models.

 The Worst Years: 2012, 2013, 2014, 2015, 2016, 2017